playframework/play-scala-rest-api-example/docs/src/main/paradox/index.md

 Interested in load testing this project?
 It comes with an integrated [Gatling](http://gatling.io/) load test.
 Again, instructions are in the [appendix](appendix.md).

+## Community

+To learn more about Play, check out the [Play tutorials](https://playframework.com/documentation/2.5.x/Tutorials) and see more examples and blog posts about Play, including streaming [Server Side Events](https://github.com/playframework/play-streaming-scala) and first class [WebSocket support](https://github.com/playframework/play-websocket-scala).

+To get more involved and if you have questions, join the [mailing list](https://groups.google.com/forum/#!forum/play-framework) at  and follow [PlayFramework on Twitter](https://twitter.com/playframework).

 ## Things Not Covered By This Guide

 One thing to note here is that although this guide covers how to make a REST API in Play, it only covers Play itself and deploying Play on a single server.
 It does not cover larger scale concerns about microservices such as ensuring resiliency, persistence, distributing work over multiple machines, or monitoring.